aurianevez/CS50-Final-porject-Powercube-Tool/README.md

      * Still in the Command Prompt app press CTRL Z to exit python

-     * Still in the Command Prompt app make sure that pip is install - type `pip -V` and press enter - if the instalation worked you should see something like that:
+     * Still in the Command Prompt app make sure that pip is install - type `pip -V` and press enter - if the instalation worked you should see something like this:

         ```
         pip 20.1.1 from C:\Program Files\WindowsApps\PythonSoftwareFoundation.
         Python.3.8_3.8.1520.0_x64__qbz5n2kfra8p0\lib\site-packages\pip (python 3.8)
         ```
-  3. You need to install sqlite3
+  __3. You need to install sqlite3

       On Windows:

       * Go to the Sqlite [download page](https://www.sqlite.org/download.html):

       * In the download page go to the Precompiled Binaries for Windows - Download the 32 or 64 bit - for SQLite version 3.x.x. depending on your computer. - it will download as a zip folder
-      * Go to the explorer - in Local Disck (C:) create a new foler called sqlite extract and copy the element that are in the zip folder you juste downloaded.
+      * Go to the explorer - in Local Disck (C:) create a new foler called sqlite.
+Once you have created the folder, extract and copy the elements that are in the zip folder and past them in the sqlite folder you just created.
 You should have: qlite3.def, sqlite3.dll and sqlite3.exe files.

       * Now you need to add a PATH in the system environment.
-To do so, in your search bar search the program (already in your computer) : Edit the system environement variables.
+To do so, in your search bar search the program(already in your computer): "Edit the system environement variables".
 Once it is open, click on environment variable button at the bottom of the tiny window - In system variables slect PATH and edit - click on new and write the path that you can copy from the folder file (C:\sqlite - see in the picture bellow)

      <img align="left" width ="500" src="sqlite_path.gif">